dade80vr/macupgrade/README.md

 # macupgrade
-Upgrade HomeBrews & Mac OS in one time!
+Upgrade HomeBrews, Mac OS and other stuff in one time!

 *Version 3*